 The new tram line connects the train station of Santa Maria Novella, right in the heart of the historical center, to the Florence airport.
-Once you’re at the SMN train station, you can also now transfer to the already existing T1 tram line and thus move to other parts of the city: we have a map of the two lines below.
+The stop for the T2 line is called Unità, and is right across from Piazza dell’Unità Italiana.
+Once you’re at the SMN train station, you can also now transfer to the already existing T1 Villa Costanza-Careggi tram line and thus move to other parts of the city: we have a map of the two lines below.

-Make note that for the next two weeks, travel on the tram T2 will be free!
+Make note that for the next two weeks, travel on the tram T2 Vespucci will be free!

 This is an important line as it connects two important centers of transport in the city but also the Regional governmental offices, the University of Florence’s main campus, the entire neighborhood of Novoli and by connecting to the T1 line, you can also access the Careggi Hospital as well as the adjoining city of Scandicci.